What is keyword stuffing?

 Keyword stuffing is an outdated and risky SEO tactic that can lead to severe penalties.
 The key to effective keyword usage is balance.
 Creating high-quality content and incorporating keywords in a natural, meaningful way can improve your website’s search engine rankings and provide a better user experience.

-Using a moderate number of relevant keywords in a website’s content can be beneficial for search engine optimization (SEO), as it helps search engines understand the website’s content and determine its relevance to specific search queries.
+Using a moderate number of relevant keywords in a website’s content can be beneficial for search engine optimisation (SEO), as it helps search engines understand the website’s content and determine its relevance to specific search queries.
 However, using keywords naturally and authentically is important, rather than trying to stuff them into the content artificially.